bld47282/moonshot/README.md

 Code for this project uses the MIT license, allowing use of the code for any purpose without restriction.

 This project makes use of some hump libraries.
 The license for this code is in the hump subfolder.

+This project makes use of the bump library.
+The license for this code is in the bump subfolder.